k3rn3lpanicc/ccc-demo/BETTING_SYSTEM.md

 - TEE never stores symmetric keys permanently
 - Nodes cannot decrypt or see vote contents
 - System continues to work even if 3 nodes fail (threshold = 4/7)
+- Payout calculation happens in TEE - results are public (unencrypted)
+- Smart contract can use payout list to allow withdrawals